xamarin/google-apis/README.md

 		Console.WriteLine (task.Title);
 };

-// We don't want to have to login every time, so we'll use the Xamarin.Auth AccoutnStore AccountStore store = AccountStore.Create (this);
+// We don't want to have to login every time, so we'll use the Xamarin.Auth AccountStore AccountStore store = AccountStore.Create (this);
 Account savedAccount = store.FindAccountsForService ("google").FirstOrDefault();
 if (savedAccount != null)